makersacademy/rps-challenge/README.md

 * Week three Makers Academy weekend challenge.

-* Rock Paper Scissors Lizard Spock, for one or two players.
+* A Rock Paper Scissors game built using Sinatra.

+* For one or two players.

+* Two extra options!
+Spock beats scissors and rock but loses to lizard and paper.
+Lizard beats spock and paper but loses to scissor and rock.

 * You can play it <a href="https://scissorslizardspock.herokuapp.com">here</a>.